 - And this list is far from over…

 If you want to learn more about the differences, read this.

-Even though Universal Analytics is still a more mature analytics platform (compared to Google Analytics 4), you should still get more familiar with Google Analytics 4.
+Even though Universal Analytics is still a more mature analytics platform (compared to Google Analytics 4), you should get more familiar with Google Analytics 4.

 Eventually, it will become the main analytics platform that marketers and analysts use (most likely).
 The sooner you start, the sooner you will become experienced with it and you’ll be able to help more clients.
-Eventually, everyone will need to relearn GA and you might be among those you did that earlier.
+Eventually, everyone will need to relearn GA and you might be among those who did that earlier.

 So it’s up to you:

 - Do you want to learn it sooner (but potentially spend more time while doing so, sometimes even by trial and error)?